adiaconou/MyTutorAppTs/README.md

 - Error handling is incomplete
 - Need to implement proper dependency injection
 - No unit tests
-- Doesn't actually do language translation yet since gpt3.5 can't return json formatted responses (gpt4 can, however I haven't been given API access to that model)
-- Frontend .env files need to be removed from repo

 # Architecture
 - Language: Typescript